cjmet/AhMediaPlayer/README.md

 1. &nbsp; Predicate Builder for search and filter.
 1. &nbsp; ExecuteUpdate on linked Songs item in Playlists?
 ---
 1. &nbsp; What is the correct place to put the second window's initialization code?
+Probably NOT where it is now.
 1. &ensp; What is the correct way to Check that a window element is open and finished rendering before trying to access it?
    1. I'm currently checking it's Height as an easy check `while (await this.Dispatcher.DispatchAsync(() => WebView.Height) < 1) await Task.Delay(1000);`